bardrock01/CoProS-MakeUC-2020/README.md

 ---

 Besides these features, our app is also of great help to the authorities who are concerned about the COVID spread in their region.
 The app detects any nearby COPROS user and stores their unique ID  as an entry to the user’s collection in the Firebase database.
-In case someone tests positive, this will help in the contact tracing of the individuals and,  a precautionary alert will be sent to all the nearby Kawach Users so that they could exercise maximum restraint.
+In case someone tests positive, this will help in the contact tracing of the individuals and,  a precautionary alert will be sent to all the nearby COPROS Users so that they could exercise maximum restraint.

 <p align="center"><img src="https://github.com/thisiskartikgupta/CoProS-MakeUC-2020/blob/main/readme_resources/firestore.png" height=500 width=1000></img></p>